Birds

 Piping Plover - Kejimkujik Seaside

-The Piping Plover is a small, lightly coloured plover with a single dark neckband.
+The piping plover is a small, lightly coloured shorebird with a single dark neckband.
 It nests right on the sand and cobbles of the beach.
 It lays four eggs that blend in perfectly with the sand and seashells.

-The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) has declared the Piping Plover "endangered".
+The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) has declared the piping plover "endangered."
 It is therefore considered a "Species at Risk."
-Staff and volunteers perform nesting surveys and restoration of plover habitat.
+Staff and volunteers perform nesting surveys and restore the plover’s habitat.

 Volunteer opportunity

-Volunteer to survey and participate in research about the endangered Piping Plover at Kejimkujik Seaside.
+Volunteer to survey and participate in research about the endangered piping plover at Kejimkujik National Park Seaside.

 Date modified :